As usual I have updated this guide for the holidays.

 As well as the advice for teachers included in many of the other posts, I have written advice specifically for new teachers:

-These deal more directly with my own personal experiences, or the experience of people I know:
+These deal more directly with my own personal experiences, or the experiences of others:

 - The Corridor of Death